 Community Vital Signs

-Vital Signs aims to inspire civic engagement and provide focus for public debate in our communities and around the world.
-Vital Signs reports and Vital Conversations are used by residents, businesses, community organizations, universities and colleges, and government leaders to take action and direct resources where they will have the greatest impact.
+Vital Signs is locally led by community foundations and used by residents, businesses, community organizations, universities and colleges and government leaders to learn about community needs, take action and direct resources where they will have the greatest impact.

-First started by Toronto Foundation in 2001, Vital Signs is now a global program that has engaged more than 85 communities in Canada and around the world to mobilize the power of community knowledge for greater local impact.
+First started by the Toronto Foundation in 2001, Vital Signs has now been activated in over 85 communities in Canada to mobilize the power of community knowledge for greater local impact.

 Vital Signs reports

-Vital Signs reports are launched the first week of October each year.
-Current and past publications are available on our Community Vital Signs report page organized by year and community.
+Vital Signs reports are launched in Canada and around the world throughout the first week of October each year.
+Current and past publications of Canadian Vital Signs reports are available on our Community Vital Signs report page organized by year and community.

-Vital Conversation is a facilitated discussion with community members to learn more about the social and economic trends impacting local quality of life.
+A Vital Conversation is a facilitated community discussion led by a community foundation designed to learn more about the social and economic trends impacting local quality of life.
 The conversations are often used as a starting point to identify local priorities and mobilize a community into action.

-Vital Conversations can serve as a springboard to strengthen local relationships, develop new partnerships and begin to engage in the Vital Signs program.
-Check out these helpful tools and resources for more information.
+Vital Conversations can serve as a springboard to strengthen local relationships and develop new partnerships.
+Vital Conversations are a great starting point to getting engaged in the Vital Signs program.

 How to get involved

-Community leaders, groups and foundations interested exploring how to get involved in the Vital Signs program may contact Cindy Lindsay, Director of Member Services with Community Foundations of Canada.
+Community foundations, leaders and groups interested in exploring how to get involved in the Vital Signs program may contact Alison Sidney, Coordinator of Strategic Initiatives with Community Foundations of Canada.